G43G/WPPHP2-S/README.md

 # WPPHP2-S
-Website from course Web Programming - PHP2 in ICT
+App from course Web Programming - PHP2 in ICT

 TO DO: